surbhi-anand03/Prescripto/README.md

 # 🏥 Prescripto
 ## Doctor Appointment booking System with online payment integeration

-Prescripto is a **full-stack MERN healthcare web application** that enables users to **book doctor appointments, manage schedules, handle digital prescriptions, and make secure online payments**.
+Prescripto is a **full-stack MERN healthcare web application** that enables users to **book doctor appointments, manage schedules, and make secure online payments**.

 The system is built using a **scalable REST API architecture**, **JWT-based authentication**, **role-based access control**, and **Razorpay payment gateway integration (Test Mode)** for transaction handling and payment flow simulation.